 - Providers of off-vehicle analytics and specialized applications

 - TSPs provide telematics applications and on-vehicle devices

-These companies, along with new entrants alongside the traditional TSPs, and the move by systems suppliers, are disrupting the telematics value chain.
+These companies, new entrants alongside the traditional TSPs, and the move by systems suppliers are disrupting the telematics value chain.

 Throughout this post, we have covered the emerging marketecture and telematics ecosystem battleground as companies aim to become more integrated into the commercial vehicle’s core value propositions.

 We anticipate that in the next ten years, all new vehicles will have telematics capabilities factory installed.
 The new marketecture and emergent ecosystem will have taken shape, firmly establishing new market leaders and value chain players.
-We suggest you take a close look at your business and product strategy and decide if you understand how this market transformation impacts and creates opportunities for your business.
+We suggest you closely examine your business and product strategy and decide if you understand how this market transformation impacts and creates opportunities for your business.

-Please contact one of our advisors to discuss how Telematics can provide value-added services, drive engagement in new ways, and create new business opportunities for your organization AND how your business objectives can be met by understanding and developing an effective marketecture, ecosystem view, and strategy.
+Please get in touch with one of our advisors to discuss how Telematics can provide value-added services, drive engagement in new ways, and create new business opportunities for your organization AND how your business objectives can be met by understanding and developing an effective marketecture, ecosystem view, and strategy.

 During this telematics webinar, a panel of industry experts will be discussing the following:

 - Telematics trends and specific use cases